My Child Fainted: Should I Be Worried?

 If a heart problem is suspected, a doctor may run tests such as an electrocardiogram or echocardiograms.

 Other Causes of Fainting

-    Here are some other medical conditions than may cause a child to faint, Dr. Snyder says:
+Here are some other medical conditions than may cause a child to faint, Dr. Robbins says:

-    Dr. Snyder also warns about social media challenges where kids try to pass out intentionally.
+Dr. Robbins also warns about social media challenges where kids try to pass out intentionally.
 These stunts have names such as the “pass-out challenge” or the “choking game.”